Broadcast of Jeopardy!: Sports Jeopardy!

 In fall 2014, Crackle, an online video portal owned by Sony, began exclusively carrying Sports Jeopardy!, a themed version of the show with material focused entirely on sports trivia.
 Sportscaster Dan Patrick hosts the series, which produces new episodes once a week.
 Kelly Miyahara, a member of the Jeopardy!
 Clue Crew, serves as an on-camera announcer.
 Howie Schwab serves as off-camera judge and consultant.
 The series was picked up by NBCSN for the 2016 season.

-Each category has only four clues (250, 500, 750 and 1,000 in the Jeopardy! round, with those values doubled for Double Jeopardy!) compared to five in the parent series.
+Each category has only four clues (250, 500, 750, and 1,000 in the Jeopardy! round, with those values doubled for Double Jeopardy!) compared to five in the parent series.
 The fewer clues allows Patrick and the contestants more time to interact during the interview portion of the show and during a "postgame" segment during and after the closing credits.

+Pop Culture Jeopardy!

+A pop-culture-focused version of the show premiered on Amazon Prime Video in December of 2024, hosted by Colin Jost.
+Each game is played with three teams of three players; when a player buzzes in, that player must be the one to give the response, though team members are allowed to confer with each other on Daily Doubles.
+The game features the same amount of clues and same point values as the main show, but in addition to the Daily Doubles, each round features a Triple Play clue that has three correct responses.
+If a player buzzes in and gives one of the correct responses to the clue, their team is credited with the face value of the clue, and then the next team member in line must give a response (if all three correct responses have not yet been given); if the second player cannot give another correct response, or if a team member responds out of turn, then the value of the clue is deducted, the team loses their turn, and the remaining team or teams may buzz in; this continues until all three correct responses are provided, all three teams give an incorrect response, or time expires.

+The format is a single-elimination tournament starting with 81 teams, with an octofinal round (referred to as the "knockout round"), quarterfinals, semifinals, and a single final game, with a top prize of $300,000.
+Like previous spin-off programs, players are allowed to appear on both Pop Culture Jeopardy! and the main syndicated show.